Bhulabhai Desai: INA soldiers trial

 When three captured Indian National Army (INA) officers, Shahnawaz Khan, Prem Kumar Sahgal and Gurbaksh Singh Dhillon were put on trial for treason, the Congress formed a Defence committee composed of 17 advocates including Bhulabhai Desai.
 The court-martial hearing began in October 1945 at the Red Fort.
 Bhulabhai was the leading counsel for the defence.
 Undeterred by poor health, Bhulabhai made an emphatic and passionate argument in defence of the charged soldiers.
 He worked for three months at a stretch.
 He cited international law in his arguments, arguing that the accused were entitled to take up arms to gain independence for their country under the order of the Provisional Government which Subhas Bose had established and which had the recognition of a few sovereign governments, and that the Indian Penal Code did not apply to their case.
 The judge nevertheless pronounced the three officers guilty and sentenced them to transportation for life.
 The accused were however released and during the course of the trials reignited the Indian freedom struggle leading to complete independence in 1947.

 Death

 Bhulabhai Desai died on 6 May 1946.
 His immense wealth led to the creation of the Bhulabhai Memorial Institute in Bombay.

 Legacy

-M.C.
-Setalwad authored his biography, Bhulabhai Desai.
+M. C. Setalvad authored his biography, Bhulabhai Desai.
 Bhulabhai Desai Road in Mumbai is named after him.